RePO: Understanding Preference Learning Through ReLU-Based Optimization: Exploring Simple ReLU Activation in Preference Learning

-\textbf{Method Formulation.} We propose \method{} by simplifying the SimPO loss function through two key modifications: (i) removing the hyperparameter $\beta$, and (ii) replacing the log-sigmoid function with a ReLU activation.
-First, we define the \textit{implicit reward margin} $M_\theta$ as:
+\textbf{Simplification exploration.} Our exploration began by questioning whether log-sigmoid activation or SFT regularization are truly necessary for mitigating over-optimization.
+We simplified the SimPO loss function through two key modifications: (i) removing the hyperparameter $\beta$, and (ii) replacing the log-sigmoid function with a ReLU activation.